Sustainable Development Goals

 As a responsible business we strive to constantly improve our processes and performance, and do our part to contribute towards global targets.
 Click on the United Nations’ Sustainable Development Goals below to find out more about the work Proman is doing on each of these areas.

-This distribution of investment ensures that our success is always shared with the communities where we live and work.
+This focus of local skills developments ensures that our success is always shared with the communities where we live and work.

-Our nitrogen-based fertilizers contribute to healthy plant growth and high crop yields, supporting farmers worldwide.
+Our nitrogen-based fertilisers contribute to healthy plant growth and high crop yields.
+75% of the nitrogen-based product we produce is subsequently sold as fertilizer, supporting farmers around the world.

-We are committed to improving global access to fertilizer products, to develop local agriculture, increase food availability and improve diets.
+We are committed to improving access to fertiliser products worldwide, to develop local agriculture, increase food availability and improve diets.

 We adhere to the most rigorous industry health and safety standards, including comprehensive disaster risk reduction and preparedness training at all of our production sites.